-\textbf{``Rolling in" policies.} Using a preexisting policy (or policies) to initialize reinforcement learning and improve exploration has also been studied in past literature.
+\textbf{``Rolling in" policies.} Using a pre-existing policy (or policies) to initialize RL and improve exploration has been studied in past literature.
 Some works use an ensemble of roll-in policies or value functions to refine exploration~\cite{jiang2017contextual, agarwal2020pc}.
-With a policy that models the environment's dynamics, it is possible to look ahead to guide the training policy towards useful actions \cite{lin1992self}.
-Similar to our work, an approach from~\citet{smart_kaelbling} rolls out a fixed controller that provides the bootstrap data for a policy's value function.
+With a policy that models the environment's dynamics, it is possible to look ahead to guide the training policy towards useful actions \citep{lin1992self}.
+Similar to our work, an approach from~\cite{smart_kaelbling} rolls out a fixed controller to provide bootstrap data for a policy's value function.
 However, this method does not mix the prior policy and the learned policy, but only uses the prior policy for data collection.
-We use a multi-stage curriculum to gradually reduce the contribution of the pre-existing policy during training, which allows for on-policy experience for the learned policy.
-Our method is also conceptually related to DAgger~\citep{ross2010efficient}, which also bridges distributional shift by rolling in with one policy and then obtaining labels from a human expert, but DAgger is intended for imitation learning and rolls in the learned policy, while our method addresses RL and rolls in with a suboptimal guide-policy.
+We use a multi-stage curriculum to gradually reduce the contribution of the prior policy during training, which allows for on-policy experience for the learned policy.
+Our method is also conceptually related to DAgger~\citep{ross2010efficient}, which also bridges distributional shift by rolling in with one policy and then obtaining labels from a human expert, but DAgger is intended for imitation learning and rolls in the learned policy, while our method addresses RL and rolls in with a sub-optimal guide-policy.